John Wesley Fletcher

-John Wesley Fletcher (January 24, 1940 – June 21, 1996) was an American defrocked Assemblies of God pastor, known for his role in the PTL scandal involving Tammy Faye Bakker and Jim Bakker.
+John Wesley Fletcher (January 24, 1940 – June 21, 1996) was an American defrocked Assemblies of God pastor, known for his role in the PTL scandal involving Tammy Faye and Jim Bakker.

 Early life

-Fletcher was born in Durham, North Carolina in 1940.
+Fletcher was born in Durham, North Carolina, in 1940.
 He dropped out of high school and worked a number of jobs, including driving an ambulance, working as a party clown, and he claimed to have run a topless bar.
 He left Durham in 1970, after being convicted for writing bad checks five times and facing lawsuits for unpaid debts.

 In May 1971, Fletcher married Shirley Connour, a singer and musician who performed with a traveling evangelist.
 They had a son, John Wesley Jr, in September 1973.

 Career

 During the 1970s, Fletcher became an Assemblies of God pastor with an evangelical foundation located in Oklahoma City and started making regular appearances on the PTL Club television program towards the end of the decade.